psf/requests/docs/dev/contributing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The project maintainer has the last word on whether or not a contribution is
-suitable for ``Requests``.
+suitable for Requests.
 All contributions will be considered, but from time
 to time contributions will be rejected because they do not suit the project.

 If your contribution is rejected, don't despair!
 So long as you followed these